Hans Sedlmayr

 Hans Sedlmayr (18 January 1896, in Szarvkő, Kingdom of Hungary – 9 July 1984, in Salzburg) was an Austrian art historian.
 From 1931 to 1932 and from 1938 onwards, he was a member of the Nazi Party.

 Positions as a University Professor

-Sedlmayr held a chair in Art History at the University of Vienna from 1936 until 1945, then at the Ludwig Maximilian University of Munich from 1951 until 1964.
+Sedlmayr held a chair in art history at the University of Vienna from 1936 until 1945, then at the Ludwig-Maximilians-Universität München from 1951 until 1964.

-In 1964 he was appointed as Professor at the University of Salzburg, where he established the art history curriculum.
+In 1964 he was appointed as professor at the University of Salzburg, where he established the art history curriculum.

 Marriages and Family Life

 After the loss of his first wife, Helene Fritz, in 1943 he married Maria von Schmedes, a well-known Austrian singer, whose discography contains many titles published in Nazi Germany.
 In 1951, their only daughter Susanna was born.

 Education

 Sedlmayr first studied architecture at Vienna's Technische Hochschule between 1918 and 1920.
 Afterward, he continued his education at the University of Vienna, where he studied art history under Max Dvořák, until Dvořák's death in 1921.
 He continued at the University of Vienna under Dvořák's successor, Julius von Schlosser, who advised Sedlmayr's dissertation on the Austrian baroque architect, Johann Bernhard Fischer von Erlach, which was published in 1925.

 There were considerable protests against his taking up his job in Munich in 1951, all referring to his involvement with the Nazi regime.

 Sedlmayr was a strong supporter of the preservation of the old town in Salzburg.
 He stressed the importance of studying art and architecture in their historical and social context.
 He specialized in the study of Baroque architecture and wrote a book on the churches of Francesco Borromini.
 A founding member of the New Vienna School of art history alongside Otto Pächt, which based itself on the writings of Alois Riegl, he wrote a manifesto in 1931 called Zu einer strengen Kunstwissenschaft ("Toward a Rigorous Study of Art").
 In this text, Sedlmayr calls on the discipline of art history to move past empirical research, and he introduces a 'second', interpretive method of art historical analysis that would discern the aesthetic nature of the artwork.
 This method of art history is known as Strukturforschung (structure research) or Strukturanalyse (structure analysis).
 He is the author of Verlust der Mitte: Die bildende Kunst des 19. und 20.
 Jahrhunderts als Symptom und Symbol der Zeit (1948, "Loss of the Center: the Fine Arts of the Nineteenth and Twentieth Centuries as Symptom and Symbol of the Times"), published in English in 1957 as Art in Crisis: The Lost Center.
 In this book, Sedlmayr offers a "critique" of the spirit of the 19th Century, as revealed through the artwork created during that time period.